Kaidan Kasane-ga-fuchi

-Kaidan Kasane-ga-fuchi (怪談累が渕, Kaidan Kasane-ga-fuchi) (Ghost Story of Kasane Swamp), also known as The Depths, or The Ghost of Kasane, is a 1957 black-and-white/ Scope Japanese horror film directed by Nobuo Nakagawa for Shintoho Films.
+Kaidan Kasane-ga-fuchi (怪談累が渕, Kaidan Kasane-ga-fuchi), also known as The Depths or The Ghost of Kasane, is a 1957 black-and-white/Scope Japanese horror film directed by Nobuo Nakagawa for Shintoho Films.
 The screenplay was based on a story called Shinkei Kasanegafuchi by Encho Sanyutei.
 The film was never dubbed in English and is only available in subtitled format.
 It was a short film, running 57 minutes.

 Daiei Film remade this film twice, once in 1960 (B&W/full screen) as Kaidan Kasane-ga-fuchi, and again in 1970 (Color/Scope) as The Masseur's Curse (both directed by Kimiyoshi Yasuda).
 The 1960 version was never shown in the United States, nor was it dubbed in English.